Skip to main content

 True and long-lived constitutions, a wise justice has told me, should be broad enough to be able to meet every exigency we cannot foretell and specific enough to stoutly protect the essentials of a true democracy; in short, open-ended documents that will always be relevant.
 Remember that constitutional changes are not safe or easy to come by.
 Our first attempt at constitutional revision was followed by a dictatorship.
 And this, our second endeavor, was preceded by a revolution.

-If there was nothing wrong with the law of the land, why was it even necessary to throw way the 1973 Constitution of the Philippines?
-Speaking of which, Cory herself should've remained as a national symbol of unity like Halimah Yacob of Singapore.
+If there was nothing wrong with the law of the land, why was it even necessary to throw away the 1973 Constitution of the Philippines?
+Speaking of which, Cory herself should've remained a national symbol of unity like Halimah Yacob of Singapore.
 Cory was the national symbol of unity during the EDSA revolution.
 She should've been president while the late Fidel V. Ramos was the prime minister.
 The 1987 Constitution of the Philippines should've endorsed a parliamentary government.
 It would mean that lawmakers from both the government and the opposition will think things wisely before making any critical changes.
 Unfortunately, the lawmakers are "playing it too safe" at the cost of safety.
 Even worse, it seems that Noynoy only won because of his mother's death.
 How many people will keep riding on family names or just because someone in their clan died?

 This post isn't meant to discredit Noynoy as a whole.
 I've pointed out the ups and downs as much as I can.
 This would be to point out that while Noynoy has his successes--he also had his failures.
 We need to address the root cause of what held Noynoy back from 2010-2016.
 Instead, this post is all about seeing what Noynoy could've done better if he undertook econ cha cha, as needed!